 Loss of hair

 Hair loss is a very common problem that comes with age.
-It can occur due to use of over-the-counter medications, stress, lifestyle changes, hormonal and nutritional deficiencies, or just plain old genetics.
+It can occur due to the use of over-the-counter medications, stress, lifestyle changes, hormonal and nutritional deficiencies, or just plain old genetics.
 You’ll be relieved to hear that not all hair loss is permanent.
 A dramatic change in lifestyle (such as stress, surgery, or diet), under or overactive thyroid, use of medication, chemotherapy, or even an iron deficiency can cause hair loss.
-This is reversible in many ways through halting treatments, stopping the use of unnecessary medications, normalizing thyroid levels, and even waiting a couple of months for regrowth.
+This is reversible in many ways through the halting of treatments, stopping the use of unnecessary medications, normalizing thyroid levels, and even waiting a couple of months for regrowth.

 Hair loss supplements are a lot like weight loss supplements.
 They promise more than they actually do, leaving many consumers frustrated and feeling hopeless.
 Instead, focus on healthy, organic supplements along with a healthy diet that can help fuel hair growth, thickness, and life into your hair.

 Hair, follicles, and skin all need many different kinds of oils, proteins, fats, and minerals to keep growing healthy hair.
 Take a look below at our best recommendations to maintain beautiful hair: